Colorado House Bill 1315

 Summary

-The bill requires the department of corrections to audit a random sample of risk assessments and documentation of a person's history, supervision requirements, and behavior under supervision, known as a 'chronological', to determine whether there were errors in the risk assessments and chronologicals that resulted in an inmate receiving a low or very low risk on their risk assessments.
-The bill requires the department of corrections to report the results of this audit and any other matters related to corrective actions undertaken to mitigate error rates in risk assessments.
-Risk assessments assess a parolee's criminogenic needs and risk of recidivism, and are used to guide parole supervision planning, identify appropriate interventions, and establish parole supervision levels or categories.
-The bill requires the department of corrections (department) to establish a risk assessment quality review team to develop policies and implement practices that determine whether risk assessments are completed accurately and consistently, and to ensure a sustained process of review and training.
+Risk assessments assess a parolee's criminogenic needs and risk of recidivism and are used to guide parole supervision planning, identify appropriate interventions, and establish parole supervision levels or categories.
+The act requires the department of corrections (department) to establish a risk assessment quality review team to develop policies and implement practices that determine whether risk assessments are completed accurately and consistently and to ensure a sustained process of review and training.
 For its 'SMART Act' hearing beginning in 2027, and each year thereafter, the department is required to include information concerning reviewed risk assessments, including findings and measures implemented to mitigate recent high error rates in risk assessments.
-The bill clarifies that risk assessments and chronologicals are criminal justice records for purposes of public inspection. except that any information concerning the person's health must be redacted.
-The bill prohibits an agreement that prohibits the disclosure of information in a risk assessment that is subject to disclosure under the law.(Note: Italicized words indicate new material added to the original summary; dashes through words indicate deletions from the original summary.)(Note: This summary applies to the reengrossed version of this bill as introduced in the second house.)
+The act clarifies that risk assessment outputs are criminal justice records for purposes of public inspection.
+The act prohibits an agreement that prohibits the disclosure of information in a risk assessment output that is subject to disclosure under the law.(Note: This summary applies to this bill as enacted.)

 Committee Report for Judiciary on 05/06/2026